True Dakotan

 The True Dakotan is a weekly newspaper in South Dakota.
 The paper services the cities of Lane, Alpena, and Wessington Springs.
-It publishes every Wednesday with a circulation of 1,338 and began publication in 1975.
+It publishes every Wednesday with a circulation of 1,338.

-In addition to news, the publication runs local human interest photos and stories that are picked up by other publications.
+History

+In 1975, brothers Dennis "Duke" and Craig Wenzel founded the True Dakotan in Wessington Springs, South Dakota.
+In 2015, the Wenzel family sold the paper to Kristi Hine.
+In 2020, the paper's office was damaged in a fire.
+In 2023, Hine was elected president of the South Dakota Newspaper Association.